rjahnel/Cheatsheets/git_primer.md

 ## Save commit from remote repository
 git pull origin main

+## working with checkout/revert

+### checkout - get back in time temporary
+git log
+git checkout <commitnumber>  ----> get back in time

+--> look around or check thing in this commit

+git checkout master          ----> get back to main commit

+### Revert commit (switch to commits)
+git revert <commitnumber>    ----> set commit number to the HEAD

+----> get back to origin HEAD (revert the revert) git checkout master git revert <commitnumber of master>

+### Reset commit (soft/mixed/hard!)
+git reset --hard <commitnumber>    ---> reset to the commit <commitnumber>
+---> use hard reset to go back mutiple commits (be careful, there's no way back!)

 # working with branches

+## create and switch to new branch
+git checkout -b dev ---> creates the branch dev and switch to dev

 ## create a branch
 git branch "name"